NeoSmartpen/UWP-SDK/README.md

-Neosmart Pen SDK for Windows Universal Platform(UWP)
+Neo smartpen SDK for Windows Universal Platform(UWP)
 ===================

-## What is Neosmart Pen
+## What is Neo smartpen

-Neo smartpen is a pen designed to capture your handwritten notes into our digital app with our N notebooks.
+Neo smartpen is a pen designed to capture your handwritten notes into our digital app with our Ncode notebooks.

 You can see more information at http://neosmartpen.com